kadukm/algorithms-mipt/README.md

 Moscow Institute of Physics and Technology (MIPT) - Algorithms and Data Structures

-There is implementation of algorithms and data structures from course of masters degree program by MIPT
+There is implementation of algorithms and data structures from the course of master's degree program by MIPT

 ## Implemented:
 - [Stack](/stack/stack.go)